tachi-hi/tachi-hi.github.io/index.md

 If an opportunity offers, I would like to try some other new research fields including ...

-+ Natural Language Processing (especially sentence generation)
++ Natural Language Processing (especially sentense generation)
 + Game AI
 + Legal Expert Systems, Legal Reasoning,
 + Applications of the Quantum Annealing,